lksnmnn/Symbolicate-CrashReports/README.md

 # Symbolicate Crash Reports
-This script is based on Apple's symbolicate script.
+This script is based on Apple's symbolicate script from 2016.
 It now symbolicates Mac and iOS crash reports from PLCrashReporter.

 Written in Perl.

+## Warning
+This script is unmaintained atm and is based on Apples script from 2016.
+Apple may ship better versions in newer XCode releases, so try to use them if this script isnt working for you.

 ## Usage